An elderly lady has a surprising revelation. (2 EDITOR'S CHOICE/3RD PLACE TWISTED TALES)

 The cold, silent night greeted him as the snow fell like a deluge upon the city.
 At least four inches, maybe five by the looks of things.
 A car sputtered along the street.
 Hank glanced over as he turned up his coat collars to cover his cheeks.
 He took a second look as he recognized the model T Ford.
 Wow.
 I haven’t seen one of those since I was a kid.
 Marvelously restored!
 The thing looks almost brand new.
 Who would have thought on a night like this I’d see one of those?

-Hank watched it disappear down the deserted street, as he turned and opened the familiar gate in front of his home.
-He took four steps inside then realized… where is the squeaking racket from that gate?
+Hank watched it disappear down the deserted street as he turned toward home.
+He arrived in front of his house and opened the familiar gate in front of his home.
+He took four steps inside and realized… where is the squeaking racket from that gate?
 That monstrosity always groaned and squealed to his consternation.
 He heard a simple ‘click’ as it shut behind him.
 He stopped and peered back at the gate.
 He could have sworn the latch wasn't as rusty just moments before.
 He shrugged, and turned toward his house.
 Guess the weather agrees with something evidently, but it certainly isn't me!
 Brrrrrr.

 The next morning was Sunday, and time for him and Eve to go to church.
 He felt very good about Maggie and she came to his mind frequently.
 He was certain Mr. Marzetti wouldn’t mind his note -- as long as everything, including the five pounds of ham and old apron, were paid for.
 He told no one, not even Eve.
 He even prayed that morning for Maggie and her family to be healthy and happy.